 Loose-fill or blown-in insulation is one of the more expensive insulation methods.
 However, it does offer you superior coverage.

 Rigid board insulation

-Rigid board insulation makes use of stiff boards which are cut to size and fit into wall cavities during the building of your barndominium.
+Rigid board insulation makes use of stiff boards that are cut to size and fit into wall cavities while building your barndominium.
 These stiff boards tend to be constructed using fiberglass or polyurethane.

 Because stiff boards are more convenient than some alternative insulation methods, they make a great fit for insulating flat roofs.

 Another interesting fact about rigid board insulation is that they provide you with great soundproofing properties.
 Some states may require an additional flame retardant layer if you choose to install rigid board insulation, so this will be worth checking before you build your barndominium.